-Lind shall start implementing the SAP within 45 days of the Executive Officer's approval.
-Lind shall submit a final study report within 60 days of data collection completion but in case later than June 30, 2017.
-Lind may collaborate with other sand miners to fund and perform the required study.
+Suisun Associates shall start implementing the SAP within 45 days of the Executive Officer's approval.
+Suisun Associates shall submit a final study report within 60 days of data collection completion but in no case later than June 30, 2017.